bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/EarthquakeSensorType_3flYriVcrCHh7jxmFTBNc_/Documentation.md

-Indicate the type of Earthquake Accelerometer.
+Indicates the type of earthquake sensor or accelerometer.